KITMART DUNDEE STARS 4 SHEFFIELD STEELERS 3 (Stars win 5-3 on aggregate)

-The Stars were without three forward players for tonight’s game, as Spencer Dorowicz, Quinn O’Brien and Craig Garrigan were all absent through injury, but they were only one player short from a full roster, while the Steelers brought a complete line-up to Dundee.
+The Stars were without three forward players for tonight’s game as Spencer Dorowicz, Quinn O’Brien and Craig Garrigan were all absent through injury but they were only one player short from a full roster, while the Steelers brought a complete line-up to Dundee.

-The opening minutes saw a scrappy battle for possession with both side’s eventually getting shots on target that tested the reactions of both keepers, however their would be no quick starts to the scoring.
+The opening minutes saw a scrappy battle for possession with both side’s eventually getting shots on target that tested the reactions of both keepers, however there would be no quick starts to the scoring.

 Although, the nearly sold-out Dundee Ice Arena soon erupted into dismay as Stars winger, Philippe Sanche was dumped into the boards by Sheffield defender, Sam Jones.

-The large Stars crowd was left furious after the only penalty called on the play was against Haas for unsportsmanlike conduct and that put the English side on the powerplay, which Marc-Olivier Vallerand would convert into the series tying goal.
+The large Stars crowd was left furious after the only penalty called on the play was against Haas for unsportsmanlike conduct and that put the English side on the powerplay, which Marc-Olivier Vallerand would convert into the series-tying goal.

-The Canadian forward sat himself out on the right flank and when Robert Dowd’s pass came across, Vallerand hit it first time past the diving Adam Morrison.
+The Canadian forward sat himself out on the right flank and when Robert Dowd’s pass came across, Vallerand hit it first-time past the diving Adam Morrison.

-Despite the controversy, the Dundee players were not deflated and kept coming back at the Steelers, with Caly Robertson finding himself in possession and bearing down on goal.
+Despite the controversy, the Dundee players were not deflated and kept coming back at the Steelers with Caly Robertson finding himself in possession and bearing down on goal.